HaiyuWu/iccv2025-fr-competition/README.md

 8.933541774749755859e-01
 8.956598639488220215e-01
 ```
+4. Compress the validation_[scale]_result.txt to a .zip file, e.g., result.zip.
-4. Once you submit the validation_scale_result.txt or test_scale_result.txt to [Codalab](https://codalab.lisn.upsaclay.fr/competitions/22954), the accuracy will be automatically calculated and reported. **Note that datasets with different scales will be reported separately.**
+5. Submit the .zip file to [Codalab](https://codalab.lisn.upsaclay.fr/competitions/22954) and the accuracy will be automatically calculated and reported. **Note that datasets with different scales will be reported separately.**
-5. Have fun!
+6. Have fun!
 ## Dataset preparation
 For your convenience, we provide the link of existing synthetic FR datasets for you to have an easy start.
 The accuracy values of 0.5M scale are copied from the original paper for your reference.